i3drobotics/i3drsgm/README.md

 Add a file to the scripts folder with the name 'token.txt'.
 Containing your GitHub public access token.
 Double click 'install_3rdparty.bat' found in the scripts folder.
 This will download and install 3rd party libraries to the correct folders.

+This script uses a portable version of 'fetch' to download from private github releases.
+Find details [here](https://github.com/gruntwork-io/fetch.git)

 ### Manual setup
 #### OpenCV